ruyakubu/rai-dashboard-workshop/docs/lab4-data-analysis copy/view- feature-importance.md

 3. The x-axis displays the number of diagnoses were entered into the system for the diabetic patient.
 4. The y-axis displays, the level of contribution to the model making a prediction of Not Readmitted.
 Where numbers above 0 show the level of positive contribution to the model's prediction of a patient Not Readmitted and numbers below 0 show the level of negative contribution against the model's prediction for Not Readmitted.
-5. As you can see from the graph, as we progress from 0 to 11 in the number of "number_diagnoses" the more the model's confidence in a patient not readmitted within 30 days back to the hospital increases.
+5. As you can see from the graph, as we progress from 0 to 11 in the number of *"number_diagnoses"* the more the model's confidence in a patient not readmitted within 30 days back to the hospital decrease.
 6. The chart shows that after 7 number of diagnoses, the class starts to negatively impact the "Not Readmitted classification", which leads to a "Readmitted" classification.
 This makes sense because the more a diabetic patient has other additional medical conditions, the more prone they are to getting sick and returning back to the hospital again.